yureal/JSample/README.md

 JSample makes converting lots of files easy by allowing the user to convert everything in a specified folder.
 Simply move all the files you want converted (even if it's hundreds of files) and then run the program and follow the prompts on the screen.

+To use just extract the files and run the "JSample.exe"

 Enjoy!